jcgohlke/bengohlke.com/_tutorials/04-swift-control-flow.md

 The two arrays are not equal, so the instructions inside the `if` clause are skipped and the instructions inside `else` are run instead.

-NOTE: several languages demand that a set of `()` parentheses be used to wrap the conditional expression after the word `if`.
+**NOTE:** several languages demand that a set of `()` parentheses be used to wrap the conditional expression after the word `if`.
 In Swift these parentheses are allowed but not required.
 So feel free to use them if they help you and skip them if they don't.
+{: .notice--warning}

 ## Switch it Up